Sueh-Tam/Sueh-Tam/README.md

 - 📘 I'm currently academic of TADS (Systems analysis and development technician) at IFPR - campus Foz do Iguaçu.
 - 🔭 I'am currently working as a teacher of computational thinking, robotic and web programming.
 - 📘 My Certificates:
--   1 - IT Technician at the IFPR - campus Foz do iguaçu (2017)
+-   1 - IT Technician at the IFPR - Campus Foz do iguaçu (2017)
 -   2 - Advanced Web Development with PHP, Laravel and Vue.JS by Udemy(2021)
 - 🧑‍💻My experience with programming languages and Frameworks:
 -   1 - PHP (laravel)